AdaCore/learn/content/courses/advanced-ada/parts/control_flow/exceptions.rst

     end Show_Exception_Info;

-In the :ada:`Save_To_List` procedure of the :ada:`Exception_Tests` package, we call the :ada:`Save_Occurrence` procedure to store the exception occurence to the :ada:`All_Occur` array.
+In the :ada:`Save_To_List` procedure of the :ada:`Exception_Tests` package, we call the :ada:`Save_Occurrence` procedure to store the exception occurrence to the :ada:`All_Occur` array.
 In the :ada:`Show_Exception_Info`, we display all the exception occurrences that we collected.

 :ada:`Read` and :ada:`Write` attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similarly, we can use files to read and write exception occurences.
+Similarly, we can use files to read and write exception occurrences.
 To do that, we can simply use the :ada:`Read` and :ada:`Write` attributes.

 .. code:: ada no_button project=Courses.Advanced_Ada.Control_Flow.Exceptions.Exceptions_Package.Exception_Occurrence_Stream